MarioPoneder/web3-transaction-simulator/README.md

 ## How does it work?
 Simulating a transaction can be broken down into the following steps:
-1. Start a [Accelerated Hardhat](https://github.com/MarioPoneder/accelerated-hardhat) network instance which forks the current state of the mainnet.
+1. Start an [Accelerated Hardhat](https://github.com/MarioPoneder/accelerated-hardhat) network instance which forks the current state of the mainnet.
 2. Redirect your Web3 wallet to your simulator node at `http://localhost:8545` (RPC URL).
 3. Execute the transaction and review the outcomes.